 The Williamses continued to live at 528 Beacon during the 1921-1922 winter season.
 They moved thereafter and by 1924 were living at The Charlesgate at 535 Beacon.

-In September of 1922, the Theta Chi Trust acquired 528 Beacon from Harold Williams, and the house became the fraternity house of the MIT Chapter of Theta Chi fraternity.
-Roland Pope et al, trustees, are shown as the owners on the 1928 and 1938 Bromley maps.
+On September 13, 1922, the Theta Chi Trust acquired 528 Beacon from Harold Williams, and the house became the fraternity house of the MIT chapter (Beta Chapter) of Theta Chi fraternity.
+It previously had been located at 161 Bay State Road.